 Conduct in-depth studies of Saturn, its moons, rings and magnetic environment, and land on the planet’s largest moon Titan.

-Since July 2004, the Cassini orbiter has produced a string of remarkable discoveries about Saturn's magnificent rings, its amazing moons and its dynamic magnetosphere.
-In January 2005 the Huygens probe descended through Titan’s thick atmosphere and retuned the first images of the enigmatic moon’s surface.
+Since July 2004, the Cassini orbiter produced a string of remarkable discoveries about Saturn's magnificent rings, its amazing moons and its dynamic magnetosphere.
+In January 2005 the Huygens probe descended through Titan’s thick atmosphere and returned the first images of the enigmatic moon’s surface.

 The ESA Huygens probe was the first to land on a world in the outer Solar System, revealing that Titan is an Earth-like world where methane plays the role of water.
 Its thick nitrogen atmosphere is very rich in organic compounds that are constantly reacting.
 If found on a planet with Earth-like conditions, the presence of these compounds would be a possible sign of the existence of life.

-In August 2009 Cassini observed the unique ring geometry of the Saturn equinox when sunlight passed directly through the plane of the rings, and will continue exploring the Saturnian system until the summer solstice is passed in May 2017.
+In August 2009 Cassini observed the unique ring geometry of the Saturn equinox when sunlight passed directly through the plane of the rings, and continued to explore the Saturnian system until September 2017.

 The Huygens probe comprised six instrument packages: the Huygens Atmosphere Structure Instrument (HASI), Gas Chromatograph and Mass Spectrometer (GCMS), Aerosol Collector and Pyrolyser (ACP), Descent Imager/Spectral Radiometer (DISR), Doppler Wind Experiment (DWE) and the Surface Science Package (SSP).